Efficient Modeling Technology

 Expected Future Results

-• Modeling of memory level parallelism and its effect on the memory system and performance based on statistically captured runtime data.
+• Modeling of memory level parallelism and its effect on the memory system and performance based on statistically captured runtime data (ongoing)

-• Use interval modeling to model detailed affects in out-of-order processors based on efficiently captured architecturally independent runtime information (such as reuse distance).
+• Use interval modeling to model detailed effects in out-of-order processors based on efficiently captured architecturally independent runtime information (such as reuse distance). (part of an approved EU project)

 Publications